livekit/server-sdk-go/README.md

 With the Go SDK, you can accept media from the room.

-For a full working example, refer to [filesaver](https://github.com/livekit/server-sdk-go/blob/main/examples/filesaver).
-This eaxmple saves the audio/video in the LiveKit room to the local disk.
+For a full working example, refer to [filesaver](https://github.com/livekit/server-sdk-go/blob/main/examples/filesaver/main.go).
+This example saves the audio/video in the LiveKit room to the local disk.

 ## Receiving webhooks